stardog-union/stardog-examples/examples/cli/versioning/README.md

 Versioning support for a database is disabled by default but can be enabled at any time by setting the configuration option `versioning.enabled` to true.
-We will now create a database with versioning enabled and use an empty file with only namespace declarations so these namespaces will be saved in the database:
+We will now create a database with versioning enabled, and submit an empty file with only namespace declarations so these namespaces will be saved in the database:
 ```
 $ stardog-admin db create -o versioning.enabled=true -n demo namespaces.ttl